elimydlarz/elixir-demo/README.md

 ## Object Oriented Programming

-This paradigm models the real world as objects that know things and do things.
-In the world, the interactions of these objects causes them to change their state, create other objects, destroy other objects and so on.
-An object oriented program generally solves problems using these same mechanisms.
-This is intuitive because it is similar to our mental model of the world.
+This paradigm models the world as objects that know things and do things.
+In the world, the interactions of these objects causes them to change state, create other objects, destroy other objects and so on.
+In our code, we solve problems using these same mechanisms.
+This is intuitive because it is similar to the western reductionist mental model of the world which most of us grew up with.

 ## Functional Programming

 But is the world really about objects and things?
-Alan Watts says *"the universe doesn't come __thinged__"*, rather - we thing the universe.
+Alan Watts liked to say: *"the universe doesn't come __thinged__"*, rather - we thing the universe.
 Objects only really exist in our mental model and not only is that not an accurate representation of the world, it is not always the best way to model it.
-Functional programming models the real world as a process - a continuous stream of changes and transformations.
-We try to avoid state changes and mutable data.
+Instead of focusing on things, Functional programming models the world as a process - a continuous stream of transformation.
+In our code, we try to avoid state changes and mutable data.

 # Reading / Experimenting

 Read [Getting Started with Elixir](http://elixir-lang.org/getting-started/introduction.html).
 Using IEX, try out:

-- IEX
 - Atoms
 - Modules and functions
 - Anonymous functions